delmic/odemis/doc/develop/acq.rst

     one for the SED, and the second one for the CL or Monochromator.

 - RepetitionStream:
-  Abstract class for streams which are actually a set multiple acquisition repeated over a grid.
+  Abstract class for streams which are actually a set of multiple acquisitions repeated over a grid.

   - SpectrumSettingsStream: